Best Pen Tablets for online teaching

 Tab S6 Lite display is laminated so there’s no air gap between the glass and LCD.
 When drawing or writing, there has no parallax issues, the line will look like it’s appearing beneath the pen tip.

-The 2.3 GHz Octo-Core Snapdragon 720G processor with 4GB RAM gives you ample power to keep up with even the busiest of students.
+Under the hood, The Exynos 1280 Octo-Core processor with 4GB RAM gives you ample power to keep up with even the busiest of students.

 It’s supported by 64GB or 128GB of storage, There also has a MicroSD card slot so it’s inexpensive to expand storage.